dlstreamer/pipeline-server/samples/kubernetes/README.md

 ### Step 1: Discover the IP Address of the Ingress Controller (HAProxy)

-HAProxy is used to mediate the route from the HTTP request to the respective pods.
-Use `kubectl` to either port-forward port `80` or set HAProxy to NodePort (it is already set to NodePort by default).
+HAProxy is used to route the HTTP request to the appropriate pods.
+Use `kubectl` to either port-forward port `80` or set HAProxy to NodePort (NodePort is the default).
 In this example, we will be forwarding port `80` to port `8080`.

 ```bash
 export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=haproxy,app.kubernetes.io/instance=$RELEASE_NAME" -o jsonpath="{.items[0].metadata.name}")